 Photo: Shutterstock.com / Mykola Ivashchenko

 We want you to enjoy Trolltunga and our mountains – but first and foremost, we want you to stay safe.
-This year we expect more than 80,000 hikers to visit our mountain wilderness.
+In recent years, more than 80,000 hikers have visited our mountain wilderness.

 Unfortunately, every year, we need to rescue a few hikers.
 Some have had accidents, but others are insufficiently prepared.
 For instance, even on a sunny summer day you need to bring warm and waterproof clothing for unexpected bad weather.